-Section XIV

-Official Withdrawal
+Section XIII Official Withdrawal

-The Office of Student Conduct and Judicial Affairs may place a "Judicial Hold" on the records of any student who withdraws from the University prior to the resolution of pending disciplinary action.
+The Office of the Vice President for Student Affairs/Dean of Students may place a "Judicial Hold" on the records of any student who withdraws from the University prior to the resolution of pending disciplinary action.
 The Office may also place a notation on the student's official transcript indicating "disciplinary proceedings are pending."

-Section XV

-Medical Mandatory Withdrawals
+Section XIV Medical Mandatory Withdrawals